Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 Don’t fret when it comes time to cook.
 Use healthy oils without remorse.
 There’s extra virgin olive oil, avocado oil, and even coconut oil to choose from!

-Feel free to use pepper, salt, and spices in moderate amounts.
+Feel free to use pepper, salt, and spices without sugar.
 The ketogenic diet lets you eat well.
 No sacrificing the flavor!

 Ketogenic Meal Plan Ideas